0xhappyboy/0xhappyboy/README.md

 - 😄 Pronouns: happy
 - ⚡ Fun fact: i am not happy
 - 🐦 X : [@0xhappyboy_](https://twitter.com/0xhappyboy_)

-## 🧏‍♂️ About me
-I have been engaged in Java server development for 4 years. <br/>
-I am tired of complicated business logic. <br/>
-Thanks to the emergence of Rust, I have the opportunity to participate in low-level computer-oriented coding work instead of business-oriented coding work. <br/>
-I am not a happy person, there are many things in this world that make me unhappy: war, disease, parting, old age. <br/>
-Coding can make me addicted,Can let me live a short-lived happiness,i enjoy it all. <br/>
-I am Ruster,Peace~ <br/>

 ## 👀 Overview
 [![trophy](https://github-profile-trophy.vercel.app/?username=0xhappyboy)](https://github.com/ryo-ma/github-profile-trophy)